Electrostatics/electrostatics.github.io/docs/elec-calcs.md

 //--></script>

-<h3 id="fe-maual"></h3>fe-maual: manually-configured adaptive finite element Poisson-Boltzmann calculations
+<h3 id="fe-manual"></h3>fe-manual: manually-configured adaptive finite element Poisson-Boltzmann calculations

 This is a single-point PBE calculation performed by our adaptive finite element PBE solver.
-It requires that APBS be linked to the Michael Holst group FEtk finite element library http://www.fetk.org during compilation.
+It requires that APBS be linked to the Michael Holst group [FEtk finite element library](http://www.fetk.org during compilation).

 The finite element solver uses a "solve-estimate-refine" cycle.
 Specifically, starting from an initial mesh, it performs the following iteration: